AminaAzzmouri/skillfolio-backend/README.md

 python manage.py runserver

+# 8. Create the users app (feature/user-model branch):

+# Inside the Django project folder (where manage.py is located), run:

+python manage.py startapp users

+**App Explanation:**
+ The `users` app serves as the central place for user-related models and functionality.
+By keeping all user, certificate, project, and goal-related models in this single app, we avoid unnecessary app fragmentation.
+This approach simplifies relationships between models, reduces overhead in project structure, and keeps the code easier to maintain, especially in a project where all features are tightly related to users’ achievements and certificates.

+# Make sure to add 'users' to INSTALLED_APPS in settings.py:

+INSTALLED_APPS = [
+...,
+'rest_framework',
+'users', # <-- newly created app
+]

 ---

 ## Branching Strategy

+- **chore/django-setup:**
-- chore/django-setup: Initial project setup, including Django project creation, virtual environment, and basic configurations.
+  Initial project setup, including Django project creation, virtual environment, and basic configurations.

-- feature/user-model:
+- **feature/user-model:**

-\*\*\* Purpose: Prepare the users app and the User model for future customization.
+  **Purpose:** Prepare the `users` app and the User model for future customization.
 This branch ensures the backend is ready for authentication and user-related features.

+  **Current Status:**

+  - `users` app created
-\*\*\* Current Status: > users app created > models.py includes a placeholder for the User model > No custom fields added yet
+  - `models.py` includes a placeholder for the User model (no custom fields yet)
+  - Added `users` to `INSTALLED_APPS` in settings.py

+  **Next Steps:**

-\*\*\* Next Steps: > Customize the User model if needed > Setup authentication (register, login, logout, JWT) > Integrate User model with Certificates and Projects when those models are added
+  - Customize the User model if needed
+  - Setup authentication (register, login, logout, JWT)
+  - Integrate User model with Certificates and Projects when those models are added

+- **feature/certificate-model:**

+  **Purpose:** Implement the Certificate model, enabling users to upload, manage, and associate certificates with their accounts.
+This branch sets up the model, serializers, views, and API endpoints for certificates.

+  **Current Status:**

+  - Certificate model created in `users/models.py`
+  - Admin registration completed
+  - Serializer and views prepared
+  - URLs configured for CRUD operations

+  **Next Steps:**

+  - Test certificate APIs
+  - Add validations or additional fields if needed
+  - Integrate with frontend endpoints

-- fix/<fix-name>: Bug fixes
+- **fix/<fix-name>:** Bug fixes

-- experiment/<experiment-name>: Experimental changes
+- **experiment/<experiment-name>:** Experimental changes